Esmail-ibraheem/nanograd/README.md

 ### 5. **Custom Models**
    In addition to the predefined models like GPT, LLaMA, Stable Diffusion, and Vision Transformer, this directory also serves as a repository for custom models built using the nanograd framework.
 Users are encouraged to contribute their models or adapt existing ones to fit their specific use cases.

-## Relation to nanograd

-The models in this directory are tightly integrated with the broader nanograd framework.
-Each model is implemented to leverage nanograd's unique features, such as its efficient backpropagation mechanism, support for various neural network architectures, and seamless integration with PyTorch.
-This allows for a high degree of flexibility and customization, making nanograd not just a library, but a comprehensive toolkit for neural network development.

-Whether you're working on text generation, image synthesis, image classification, or any other AI-driven task, the models in this directory are designed to help you achieve your goals efficiently and effectively.

-## Getting Started

-To start using these models, simply navigate to the model's respective folder and follow the instructions provided in the README files or documentation.
-Each model is designed to be as user-friendly as possible, with clear instructions on how to implement, fine-tune, and deploy.

-## Contribution

-We welcome contributions

-Whether you're working on text generation, image synthesis, image classification, or any other AI-driven task, the models in this directory are designed to help you achieve your goals efficiently and effectively.
 <p align="center"> <img src="https://github.com/Esmail-ibraheem/omniGPT/blob/main/assets/GPT.jpeg" alt="GPT architecture overview" ></p>